 What are the best cosmetic procedures to treat rosacea in my practice?

-Intense pulsed light treatments are the biggest advance we’ve had for rosacea treatment in recent years.
+Intense pulsed light treatments are the biggest advance we’ve had for rosacea treatment over the entire course of my medical career.
 In my experience it both improves the cosmetic appearance of the skin’s ‘broken’ capillaries and quiets down a person’s propensity for flare ups of their rosacea.

 Prescription Medications and Cosmetic Procedures to Treat Acne Rosacea (this post)

 Cited Scholarly Articles